-Table 5 Illustrative concerns with indicator definitions in the GCF's PMFs

-LEVEL OF CATEGORY RESULT AREA ADAPTATION INDICATOR (ILLUSTRATIVE AND NON-EXHAUSTIVE) CONCERN(S) WITH INDICATORS AND ISSUES THAT NEED TO BE ADDRESSED BY INDICATOR 'PROTOCOLS' Fund level impacts 2.0 Increased resilience of health and wellbeing and food and water security 2.1 Number of males and females benefitting from introduced health measures to respond to climatesensitive diseases How is 'benefit' defined?
+Table 5 Illustra tive concerns wi th indicator definitions in the GCF's PMFs LEVEL OF CATEGORY Result area ADAPTATION INDICATOR (ILLUSTRATIVE AND NON-EXHAUSTIVE) CONCERN(S) WITH INDICATORS AND ISSUES THAT NEED TO BE ADDRESSED BY INDICATOR 'PROTOCOLS' Fund level impacts 2.0 Increased resilience of health and well- being and food and water security 2.1 Number of males and females benefitting from introduced health measures to respond to climate- sensitive diseases How is 'benefit' defined?
 What will it be compared with?
 The state of being yesterday, or in the past year?
 How will project teams identify whether 'benefits' (measured or unmeasured) occurred because of health measures (and not because of a change in an unrelated policy for example)?
 How will they know that these wouldn't have occurred in the absence of the health measures?
 How will they ascertain that these were introduced to respond to 'climate-sensitive diseases'?
 What are 'climate-sensitive diseases' i.e. how will they be identified?
 What time of the year will this be measured?
 By whom?
 How many times?
 Will they use a self-responding survey or health-clinic data to count the number of males and females?
 What if the health measures were introduced in a way that is uncorrelated to climate change?
 2.2 Number of food-secure households (in areas/periods at risk of climate change impacts) What counts as a 'household'?
 What is meant by food-secure?
 (Do all members eating under the same roof need to have two meals a day?
 If so, for how many days does this need to be true for, to be counted as 'food-secure'?)
 Who decides that an 'area' or a 'period' is at risk of climate change impacts?
 How is this verified?
 Who collects this data?
 When?
 Using what method?
 Will it be for the entire targeted population or for a smaller sample?
 How is the sample selected?
 2.3 Number of males and females with year-round access to reliable and safe water supply despite climate shocks and stresses.
 What counts as 'access'? (e.g. What if women have to walk two hours to get to potable water?
-Does that still count as being 'accessible'?)
-Do households have to account for every day of the year?
-What if they didn't have water for a week?
-Will data be collected through a perception survey?
-How will data be collected?
-What counts as 'safe water'?
+Does that still count as being 'accessible'?)Do households have to account for every day of the year?
+What if they didn't have water for a week?Will data be collected through a perception survey?
+How will data be collected?What counts as 'safe water'?
 When is this data collected, and by whom, and with what frequency?
 Who verifies it?

-In general, all four Fund-level adaptation impact areas are difficult to operationalize and use.
-89 As an illustration, in Table 5 we show the approved indicator for Fund level impact area in adaptation and discusses concerns.
+Table 5Illustrative concerns with indicator definitions in the GCF's PMFs concerns.
 Given the current GCF frameworks, there is a lack of guidance on how to calculate direct beneficiaries.
 Overall the GCF RMF and PMFs lack measurement protocols, which typically define the method, how area 3 "Increased resilience of infrastructure and the built environment to climate change threats" and impact area 4 "Improved resilience of ecosystems and ecosystem services"